SantiagoWL117/Migration-Strategy/reports/database/SOURCE_DATA_AVAILABILITY_ANALYSIS.md

 ### ⚠️ Need Scraping (V1 Mapped but No Data) - 75 Restaurants

-These restaurants have V1 mapping but no data in `staging.menuca_v1_menu`:
+These restaurants have V1 mapping but no data in `staging.menuca_v1_menu`.
-- 64 active restaurants
-- 11 suspended restaurants

 **Action:** Scrape from live menu URLs (source data not available in staging)